PCL Knee Injury, Sprain & Strain

 Signs and symptoms of a posterior cruciate ligament injury may include:

 • Pain.
 When the PCL is injured, the pain level is often classified as mild to moderate.
-As to ACL injuries where the pain is in most cases severe, PCL injuries are not known to not cause excessive knee pain unless severe ligament damage takes place.
+As to ACL injuries where the pain is in most cases severe, PCL injuries are not known to cause excessive knee pain unless severe ligament damage takes place.

 • Swelling.
 As is the case with most ligament injuries, if a PCL injury occurs rapid swelling will also occur.